Chapter 27:

 Ren’s fingers curled into a fist.

-She hesitated.
-Then she breathed in deep, as if preparing to cross a line she’d sworn never to cross.
+She hesitated, as if preparing to cross a line she’d sworn never to cross.

 He recognized the sensation immediately—that treacherous companion that had betrayed him countless times before.
 Yet he felt himself leaning into its pull anyway.
 Something turned inside, worn cogs scraping against the walls he'd built, whispering that this time might be different.
 That perhaps he could save someone.